njfredri/AR_A02/Q5bREADME.txt

 compute_nAi takes in multiple points, computes their Ai, and concatenates all the smaller 2x9 matrices together into one 2nx9 matrix.
 This larger A matrix is returned to the compute_H method.
 Next, A^T x A is computed.
-The linear algebra package is used to calculate all eigen vectors with corresponding eigen values.
-The vector with the smallest value is selected to be h.
+The linear algebra package is used to calculate all u,s, and vh using the provided SVD method.
+The last vector in vh is selected to be the h vector.
 The h vector is then used to construct the H matrix.

 Like the previous codes, check_H is used to check how correct the calculated H is.